Written by our Ophthalmologist, Dr Andrew Logan.

 Reasons for removing a pterygium include:

-- If it’s affecting vision.
-A pterygium that’s causing an alteration or deterioration in vision, or if its getting bigger and is starting to affect vision.
+- A pterygium that’s causing an alteration or deterioration in vision.
+Or if its getting bigger and is starting to affect vision.

 - If it is causing cosmetic issues.